zephyrproject-rtos/zephyr/doc/reference/kernel/other/fatal.rst

 the stack actually overflowed.

-Finally, Zephyr supports GCC compiler stack canaries via :kconfig:`CONFIG_STACK_CANARIES`.
+Finally, Zephyr supports GCC compiler stack canaries via :kconfig:option:`CONFIG_STACK_CANARIES`.
 If enabled, the compiler will insert a canary value randomly generated at boot into function stack frames, checking that the canary has not been overwritten at function exit.
 If the check fails, the compiler invokes :c:func:`__stack_chk_fail()`, whose Zephyr implementation